| Title: | Enhanced Implementation of Whittaker-Henderson Smoothing |

 Not used |

-A plot representing the desired element from the fit...
+A plot representing the given element of the fit...

-Agregated dataset built from a synthetic long-term care portfolio
+Aggregated dataset built from a simulated long-term care portfolio

-A dataset obtaining by agregating the information from a fictive long-term care annuitant database with 5,000 annuitants over a 10-year observation period.
+An synthetic aggregated dataset with death and exposure counts from a simulated long-term care portfolio with 100,000 contributors on a 20-year observation period (only deaths following long-term care claims are counted).
 The dataset is supplied as a list with two components :

-A matrix containing the number of observed deaths for each combination of age and duration in LTC where at least one death has been observed
+A matrix containing the portfolio number of observed deaths for each combination of age from 70 to 100 (excluded) and duration in LTC from 0 to 15 (excluded)

-A matrix containing the associated central exposure in person-years for each combination of age and duration in LTC in d
+A matrix containing the portfolio central exposure in person-years for each combination age from 70 to 100 (excluded) and duration in LTC from 0 to 15 (excluded)

-Agregated dataset built from a synthetic mortality portfolio
+Aggregated dataset built from a simulated mortality portfolio

-A dataset containing the information from a simulated annuity portfolio with 100,000 contributors over a 10-year observation period.
+An synthetic aggregated dataset with death and exposure counts from a simulated annuity portfolio with 100,000 contributors on a 20-year observation period.
 The dataset is supplied as a list with two components :

-A vector containing the number of observed deaths for ages where at least one death has been observed
+A vector containing the portfolio number of observed deaths for each age from 50 to 95 (excluded)

-A vector containing the associated central exposure in person-years for each age in d
+A vector containing the portfolio central exposure in person-years for each age from 50 to 95 (excluded)

 object |